arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 If the Modbus TCP Master remains unchecked, the Opta™ will behave as a Modbus TCP Slave with its assigned Unit Identifier.
 In this instance, you don't have to worry about the Unit Identifier because the configured IP address for the Opta™ will be the routing address to understand which Opta™ device it is talking to even though it has the same Unit Identifier as the other.

 On the other hand, if the Modbus TCP Master is checked, then the Opta™ will behave as a Client (Master) and also as a Server (Slave) device, prioritizing as a Client (Master).
-This will enable an option to add *General Modbus Node* under the `Ethernet` configuration tab.
+This will allow an option to add *General Modbus Node* under the `Ethernet` configuration tab.

 #### General Modbus Node Configuration